-For the first instance of excess water use beyond the ration in Stages 4 5 through 7 Water Rationing, a Water User shall be given written notice by the water system Operator of the excess use and shall be notified that such violation constitutes Water Waste and a Water Waste fee fine of \$50 per day shall be collected in the event the Water User again exceeds that User's water ration during any future billing cycle under Stages 4 5 through 7 Water Rationing.
+For the first instance of excess water use beyond the Water Rration in Stages 45 through 7 Water Rationing, a Water User shall be given written notice by the water system Operator of the excess use and shall be notified that such violation constitutes Water Waste and a Water Waste fee fine of \$50 per day shall be collected in the event the Water User again exceeds that User's Wwater Rration during any future billing cycle under Stages 5 through 7 Water Rationing.
 If the Water User complies with all water rationing and Water Waste and Non-Essential Water Use requirements during the next month following the first instance of excess use, the excess use fee fine shall be deferred.

-If the Water User again exceeds that User's water ration during any following month, the Water Waste fee fine of \$50 per day shall be imposed immediately and shall accumulate daily until the occurrence is corrected.
+If the Water User again exceeds that User's W-water R-ration during any following month, the Water Waste fee fine of \$50 per day shall be imposed immediately and shall accumulate daily until the occurrence is corrected.